Inter beat Napoli in thriller to fire title warning shot

 Napoli, who also scored through Dries Mertens with 11 minutes left, lost their unbeaten league record just as Milan did in Florence after Samir Handanovic pulled off a miracle save to deny Mario Rui's header in stoppage time.

-And Mertens then wasted a gilt-edged chance to snatch an unlikely point when he skied Andre-Frank Zambo Anguissa's perfect cross, completely unmarked and at point-blank range.
+Mertens then wasted a gilt-edged chance to snatch an unlikely point with seconds remaining when he skied Andre-Frank Zambo Anguissa's perfect cross, completely unmarked and at point-blank range.

-To make matters worse Luciano Spalletti also had to watch two of his Napoli players come off worse in clashes of heads.
+To make matters worse for Napoli, Luciano Spalletti also had to watch two of his players come off worse in clashes of heads.

-Star striker Victor Osimhen had to leave the field just after the break after he and Milan Skriniar thumped into each other.
+Star striker Victor Osimhen had to leave the field 10 minutes after the break after he and Milan Skriniar thumped into each other, with Napoli revealing late on Sunday that the Nigeria attacker had suffered "multiple fractures" of his left cheekbone and eye socket.

-And goalkeeper David Ospina collapsed to the ground in worrying fashion after his head whacked into Inter substitute Edin Dzeko's, but both players carried on with their heads bandaged.
+Goalkeeper David Ospina also collapsed to the ground in worrying fashion after his head whacked into Inter substitute Edin Dzeko's, but both players carried on with their heads bandaged.

 Nigerian attacker Okereke, on loan at promoted Venezia from Belgian outfit Club Brugge, poked home the winner in the 61st minute to move Venezia up to 13th and six points from the relegation zone.

-The 24-year-old's fourth league goal of the season gave Paolo Zanetti's side a second straight shock win after also beating Jose Mourinho's Roma before the international break.
+The 24-year-old's fourth league goal of the season gave Paolo Zanetti's side a second straight shock win after also beating Roma before the international break.

-Sampdoria jumped out of the drop zone with a 2-0 win at bottom side Salernitana which came through a Francesco Di Tacchio own goal and a nicely taken finish from Antonio Candreva.

-Roberto D'Aversa's Samp are 16th and sent local rivals Genoa into the bottom three ahead of Andriy Shevchenko's first match in charge of the club against Roma in Sunday's late match.

 © 2021 AFP